nammenam/master/paper/thesis.typ

 = Introduction <intro>

 #serif-text()[
-Making intelligent machines has been a long standing goal for many.
-The concept of intelligence,how it arises and what needs to be in place for it to occur, is probably been some of the longest standing questions in human history.
-How and if it can be reproduced artificially is a particuarly hot topic today.
-Getting answers to these questions will not only help us understand our own minds but also brings the promise of unlocking new technology discovering new drugs or materials, it may be the last invention humans ever need to make.
-In recent years we have crept ever closer to answer some of these questions.
-Artificial intelligence (AI) is in the midst of a revolution.
-Deep Learning, a computational approach based on multi-layered artificial neural networks, has achieved superhuman performance in domains ranging from protein folding and medical diagnostics to natural language translation.
-This success is bringing a lot of attention to AI, and cementing it's place as a transformative tool, but it has also revealed a fundamental and unsustainable flaw.

-The sucess of modern deep learning comes at a staggering computational cost.
-The training of a single state-of-the-art language model can consume megawatts of power @Placeholder, emitting a carbon footprint equivalent to the lifetime of several cars.
-Furthermore It needs a lot of data ...
-New evidence suggests that deep learing is at intellignet as first thought ...
-This hunger for power and data as well as limited learning should be a wake up call to rethink the architectural decisions at the heart of modern AI.
-In stark contrast, the human brain—the "gold standard" of efficient intelligence—performs the same complex tasks on a mere 20 watts of power, seamlessly integrating computation and memory at the synaptic level.
-This vast disparity proves that while our models are powerful, our paradigm is inefficient.
-We are building supercomputers to simulate intelligence rather than building efficient, intelligent machines.
-We are running brain-inspired algorithms on hardware that is not brain-like.
-Suggests that contemporary ANN paradigms, might be missing or oversimplifying fundamental principles crucial for truly intelligent and scalable computation.

-Today's systems are built on the 80-year-old von Neumann architecture, which creates a "memory bottleneck by physically separating processing and memory ...
+The quest to create intelligent machines is one of humanity's oldest and most profound ambitions, spanning the realms of philosophy, mathematics, and engineering.
+It is intertwined with our deepest questions: What is the nature of intelligence, how does it emerge from inert matter, and can we, its creators, reproduce it artificially?
+Today, this ancient quest is no longer confined to speculation.
+We are at the heart of a technological revolution that places this question at the center of our scientific and economic lives.
+Answering it promises not only to unlock a deeper understanding of our own minds but also to yield transformative tools—from hyper-personalized medicine and the discovery of novel materials to automated scientific discovery.
+It may, as some have suggested, be the last invention humans ever need to make.

+In recent years, @ai has experienced a "Big Bang" moment.
+Deep Learning, a computational approach built on multi-layered @ann, has broken one performance barrier after another.
+It has achieved demonstrably superhuman results in domains once thought to be the exclusive purview of human intuition, from the intricate protein folding of AlphaFold to the complex, emergent strategies of Go and the stunning fluency of large-scale language models.
+This wave of success has cemented #gls("ai",display:"AI's") place as a general-purpose technology, poised to reshape every corner of society.

+However, beneath the surface of this explosive progress, a fundamental and unsustainable flaw has been exposed.
+The triumph of modern deep learning is built on a paradigm of brute force, and we are beginning to hit the wall.
+This "success" comes at a staggering, and rapidly inflating, computational cost.
+The training of a single state-of-the-art model can consume megawatts of power, emitting a carbon footprint equivalent to the lifetime of several cars.
+This isn't a problem that can be solved with slightly better chips; it's an architectural crisis.

+This voracious hunger for power is matched by an insatiable appetite for data.
+These models demand planet-scale datasets, which are increasingly difficult to source, curate, and maintain.
+Worse still, new evidence suggests that this brute-force approach may be yielding diminishing returns on intelligence.
+Despite their superhuman acuity in narrow tasks, these models often prove to_be brittle, statistically-driven correlation engines.
+They show a profound lack of common-sense reasoning, struggle with robust out-of-distribution generalization, and can fail in spectacularly simple, non-human ways.

+This triad of challenges—spiraling energy costs, insatiable data demands, and limited, "un-intelligent" learning—should be a definitive wake-up call.
+We are building digital supercomputers to simulate intelligence rather than building efficient, intelligent machines.
+The very hardware we use is part of the problem.
+We are running brain-inspired algorithms on an architecture that is fundamentally not brain-like.
+Today's systems are built on the 80-year-old von Neumann architecture, a relic of serial computation now forced to handle a massively parallel problem.
+This design creates the infamous "memory bottleneck" by physically separating processing and memory, forcing the system to waste the vast majority of its time and energy shuttling data between the two.

+In stark, almost humbling contrast, the human brain—our "gold standard" of efficient intelligence—performs tasks of far greater complexity on a mere 20 watts of power.
+It doesn't just "think"; it simultaneously manages a complex biological system, processes a continuous flood of multi-sensory data, and navigates a dynamic world in real-time.
+It achieves this miracle of efficiency by being a completely different kind of computer.
+It has no separation between memory and processing; computation is the memory, integrated at the synaptic level.
+It is a massively parallel, low-power system that thrives on sparse, event-driven communication.

+This vast disparity proves that while our models are potent, our paradigm is profoundly inefficient.
+It suggests that contemporary @ann:pl, and the hardware they run on, are missing or disastrously oversimplifying the fundamental principles that make biological intelligence so scalable and robust.

-Next generation of AI should mimic the brain more and the hardware should bake in these computations directly ...
+The path forward must therefore be one of biological inspiration, not just in theory but in practice.
+The next generation of @ai must mimic the brain's architectural and computational strategies more closely, and our hardware must be rebuilt to bake these computations in directly.

-In this thesis we explore new approaches that first and foremost might solve the critical limitations of scalability and energy efficiency in artificial intelligence.
-But also hopefully lay the foundation for systems that might eventually unlock true AGI.
-This likely requires moving beyond current mainstream ANN architectures.
-We will explore the potential of incorporating more sophisticated biological principles into AI design.
-This involves investigating alternative computational paradigms, inspired by mechanisms such as sparse, event-driven processing observed in Spiking Neural Networks (SNNs), the role of temporal dynamics in neural coding, or the potential computational advantages of systems operating near critical states.
-The central challenge lies in identifying and abstracting the truly essential biological mechanisms for intelligence and efficiency, distinguishing core principles from intricate biological details that may not be necessary for artificial implementation.
-Concretly this thesis wants to
+In this thesis, we explore new approaches that, first and foremost, might solve the critical limitations of scalability and energy efficiency in artificial intelligence.
+But more hopefully, they may lay the foundation for systems that can move beyond statistical mimicry and unlock a more robust, generalizable, and truly cognitive AGI.

+This likely requires moving beyond the current mainstream of dense, synchronous ANNs.
+We will explore the potential of incorporating more sophisticated biological principles into @ai design.
+This involves investigating alternative computational paradigms inspired by the brain's own solutions: mechanisms such as the sparse, event-driven processing seen in Spiking Neural Networks @snn; the crucial role of temporal dynamics in neural coding; or the potential computational advantages of systems operating near critical states.

+The central challenge, and the focus of this work, lies in identifying and abstracting the truly essential biological mechanisms—distinguishing the core principles of computation from the intricate biological details that may not be necessary for an artificial implementation.
+Concretely, this thesis aims to
 ]

-#block(stroke:(thickness:0pt, paint:luma(0)), inset: 10pt, radius: 0pt, fill: colors.gray.light,
-  width: 100%)[#text(weight:"medium")[
+#box-text()[
   - Explore how information-flow based on sparse events might be implemented in a network
-  - Explore learning algorithms suitable for such a network ]]
+  - Explore learning algorithms suitable for such a network ]

 #serif-text()[
 In the succeeding sections I will try to lay the foundations for neuromorphic engineering starting with background material covering early neroscience and developments of artificial neural networks based on simple models of the brain.
 In the neuroscience section we review modern neruscience literature and use concepts from that in the methodology section.